Cybertruck Long Range RWD is here, Tesla strips important features for a $10K price drop (compare variants)

 In the AWD variants, these tracks have two hooks installed in the center of the bed to tie up luggage.
 However, the L-tracks allow for several hooks to be installed on both sides.
 Bungee straps or rope can be used to tie and keep the luggage together while the Cybertruck is on the move.

-Unfortunately, Cybertruck LR RWD has lost this handy feature.
+Unfortunately, Cybertruck LR RWD does not have this handy feature.

 Cybertruck bed L-track with an extra hook installed at one end.